fortiql/data-forge/docs/articles/cdc-for-bronze.md

 - [Debezium Postgres connector docs](https://debezium.io/documentation/reference/stable/connectors/postgresql.html)
 - Service references: [`infra/postgres/README.md`](../../infra/postgres/README.md), [`infra/debezium/README.md`](../../infra/debezium/README.md)

 Few companies wire Bronze this way.
-If you are a data engineer who wants to feel the real thing—CDC, WALs, Debezium connectors, Iceberg sinks—Data Forge is your gym.
+If you are a data engineer who wants to feel the real thing (CDC, WALs, Debezium connectors, Iceberg sinks), Data Forge is your gym.
 Spin it up, break it, fix it, and learn what Bronze is supposed to feel like.